17 Of The Best Self-Help Books For Women

 - 16. Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and LifeBy Susan David

 - 17. Mindset: The New Psychology of SuccessBy Carol Dweck

 Here are 17 of the best self-help books for women:

-This is a great book for women who have a hard time being assertive and directly asking for what they want.
+This is one of the best self-improvement books for women who have a hard time being assertive and directly asking for what they want.